remotehack/remotehack.github.io/code-retreat.md

 We'll be hosting an event as part of [Global Code Retreat 2020](https://www.coderetreat.org).

 Code Retreat is a day-long, intensive practice event, focusing on the fundamentals of software development and design.
-You'll learn about test-driven-development & pair-programming through a series of interactive tasks.
+We'll focus on test-driven-development & pair-programming through a series of interactive tasks.

 Whatever your experience, you'll learn new skills (and have fun)!